szaumoor/ZSTweaks/README.md

 - Makes movement bonus increase to 5.
 - Adds a damage bonus of 1 like a regular composite bow
-- Animals and and other kind of unintelligent beasts, magical or not, take +2 and +5 damage (+4 and +5 version respectively)
+- Animals and other kind of unintelligent beasts, magical or not, take +2 and +5 damage (+4 and +5 version respectively)

 </details>